VoxaAI/voxa/docs/voxa-event.rst

   .. js:function:: getUserInformationWithLWA()

-    Object with user personal information from Amazon
+    Object with user personal information from Amazon.
+Go :ref:`here <lwa>` for more information.

     .. code-block:: json